rideau-info.com

 Vessel Passages

-The chart above shows yearly vessel passages from 1980 to 2008.
+The chart above shows yearly vessel passages from 1980 to 2024.
 The big jump in 1982 was due to publicity surrounding the Rideau 150 celebrations.
 That same level of publicity wasn't achieved for Rideau 175 which saw a much more modest increase in boaters.
-The large declines appear to be mostly due to closures of part or all of the canal.
+The large declines appear to be mostly due to uncertainty about the operation of the canal including closures of all or part of the canal.
 In 1983, the Ottawa locks were closed for repairs.
 In 1991 and 2004 the union went on strike, closing the canal.
 Fee increases have a negative impact, but these tend to be much smaller than the effect of canal closures.
+The jump in 2017 was due to free lockage (tempered by bad weather).
+2020 showed a significant decrease due to COVID-19 (locks opening late, no U.S. boaters, no U.S. cottagers, less transit boaters).
+In 2024, the main factor seems to be the closure of the Lasalle Causeway lift bridge (after Public Services and Procurement Canada badly damaged it, necessating its removal).
+When boaters hear that the Rideau Canal is closed or has issues, they tend to go somewhere else.